Change the license model for a SQL virtual machine in Azure

 - Azure Cloud Solution Provider (CSP) customers can use the Azure Hybrid Benefit by first deploying a pay-as-you-go VM and then converting it to bring-your-own-license, if they have active Software Assurance.

-- If you drop your SQL virtual machines resource, you will go back to the hard-coded license setting of the image.
+- If you drop your SQL virtual machines resource, you'll go back to the hard-coded license setting of the image.

 - Adding a SQL Server VM to an availability set requires re-creating the VM.
-As such, any VMs added to an availability set will go back to the default pay-as-you-go license type.
-Azure Hybrid Benefit will need to be enabled again.
+As such, any VMs added to an availability set go back to the default pay-as-you-go license type.
+Azure Hybrid Benefit needs to be enabled again.

 Changing the license model is:

 - Only supported for the Standard and Enterprise editions of SQL Server.
-License changes for Express, Web, and Developer are not supported.
+License changes for Express, Web, Developer, and Evaluation aren't supported.

 - Only supported for virtual machines deployed through the Azure Resource Manager model.
-Virtual machines deployed through the classic model are not supported.
+Virtual machines deployed through the classic model aren't supported.

 Additionally, changing the license model to Azure Hybrid Benefit requires Software Assurance.

 Only SQL Server core-based licensing with Software Assurance or subscription licenses are eligible for Azure Hybrid Benefit.
-If you are using Server + CAL licensing for SQL Server and you have Software Assurance, you can use bring-your-own-license to an Azure SQL Server virtual machine image to leverage license mobility for these servers, but you cannot leverage the other features of Azure Hybrid Benefit.
+If you're using Server + CAL licensing for SQL Server and you have Software Assurance, you can use bring-your-own-license to an Azure SQL Server virtual machine image to use license mobility for these servers, but you can't use the other features of Azure Hybrid Benefit.